infiniticio/docs.infinitic.io/src/pages/docs/workflows/syntax.md

 {% callout type="warning"  %}

-the history of a workflow should not grow indefinitely, so we should avoid having more than a few thousand tasks in a workflow.
+The history of a workflow should not grow indefinitely, so we should avoid having more than a few thousand tasks in a workflow.
 If we need more, we should consider using child workflows to distribute our work.

-For example, to manage 1 million tasks, we may have a workflow dispatching 1000 child-workflows managing 1000 tasks each)
+For example, to manage 1 million tasks, we can have a workflow dispatching 1000 child-workflows managing 1000 tasks each.

 {% /callout  %}